coffeelyfe/swift-php-mysql/README.md

-you should also insert a few pokemons for the lolz, my favorites are magmar and abra.
+you should also insert a few pokemons, i used the *postman* to do this.

 ###### step 2 - setup PHP